-In the case, if the particular person cannot be found it is admissible to place a notice in the newspaper.
-But, it is applicable only for some jurisdictions.
-To place a notice in the newspaper, it must be demonstrated that all other options have been used, and that every attempt has been made to serve the legal papers personally.
-This can be extremely hard to do without a private process server on your side.
+If a particular person cannot be found, it is admissible to place a notice in the newspaper.
+However, it applies only to some jurisdictions.
+It must be demonstrated that all other options have been used to place a notice in the newspaper and that every attempt has been made to serve the legal papers personally.
+Locating a target can be extremely hard to do without a private process server on your side.
 Some jurisdictions allow for “substituted service,” when you couldn’t find out the particular person.
-This allows to handover the court papers to a roommate or, in some cases, a teenager of appropriate age.
+This service enables one to hand over the court papers to a roommate or, in some cases, a teenager of appropriate age.
 This process is acceptable only when all other options have been exhausted.

 Where Can Defendants Be Served?

-It depends on the state the papers are being served in or are coming from.
+Serving a defendant depends on the state in which the papers are being served or from where they originated.
 In some cases, the private process server near me can serve papers at any time.
-But, there are a few exceptions for independent process server where some states don’t allow the process servers to serve them at their residence during Holidays, Sundays, and while they are in travel.
+There are a few exceptions for independent process servers where some states don’t allow the process servers to serve them at their residence during Holidays, Sundays, and while they are in travel.